FreshRSS/FreshRSS/docs/en/users/05_Configuration.md

 In that section, you can choose what will be displayed in those.

-If you disable every item in the top line, you'll still be able to see it since there is the feed name and the article title.
+If you disable every item in the top line, you'll still be able to see it since it contains the feed name and the article title.
 But if you do the same thing for the bottom line, it will be empty.

 ## HTML5 notification timout